Here at Spinach Tiger we know how to make a good roast chicken, and we can make it to your taste.

 I always serve a salad when I roast a chicken in the oven.
 This Chopped Kale with Toasted Almonds and Lemon would go nicely with this particular Italian roast chicken recipe.

-So tell me, do you do whole roast chicken?
+So tell me, do you do whole Italian roasted chicken?
 What do you like for your sides?

 - 1 3-4 pound roasting chicken